broeker/jumpsuit/src/pages/index.md

   heading: Hear me roar.
 main:
   description: >-
-    When we began building the web more than a quarter of a century ago, things were simple.
+    When we started building the web more than a quarter of a century ago, things were simple.
 And fun.
 We built things by hand, with intention.
-The world was filled with optimism and incredible potential, and out of thin air we began creating and imagining and building.
+Every piece of hand-coded markup had a purpose.
+The world was filled with optimism and incredible potential.
+With the help of view-source, we collectively and rapidly created an entire new universe of page and links and resources and tools that today represent the collective sum of human knowledge as we know it and the
-  heading: In the beginning.
+  heading: Let's have some fun again.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg